zouzias/zouzias.github.io/_posts/2015-09-26-Elasticsearch-Plugin-in-Nagios.md

 - ubuntu
 ---

-In this post, we demonstrate how to monitor an elasticsearch cluster and get notifications using Nagios on Ubuntu 14.04.
+In this post, we demonstrate how to monitor the status of an elasticsearch cluster using Nagios on Ubuntu 14.04.

 ## Nagios server setup

-We assume that nagios server has been configured on the address `nagios.your_host_name.com` as described in the following guide:
+We assume that a nagios server has been configured on the address `nagios.your_host_name.com` as described in the following guide:

 [Installing Nagios on Ubuntu](https://help.ubuntu.com/lts/serverguide/nagios.html)